Grande Centre Point Hotel Terminal21 - ฿4,900 (1 Day Test & Go)

 - Internet - Wifi

-Deluxe Connecting Room (Max 2 Adults with 2 children, without washing machine) 80m²
+Chambre Deluxe Communicante (Max 2 Adultes avec 2 enfants, sans lave-linge) 80m²

 ฿93,000 - 10 Day AQ